Get in the know about the risk of heatwave and extreme hot weather

 Prepare your mind by thinking about how hot weather affects your mood and ability to think clearly.
 Get connected with these simple steps:

 - identify three key support people.
-Include people who can help you with practical assistance, as well as emotional support and reassurance
+Include people who can help you with practical assistance, as well as emotional support and reassurance.
+Make sure you can connect with them virtually if you need to physically distance

 - download our Get Prepared App to help you prepare for any emergency